Part-DB/Part-DB-server/docs/api/intro.md

 {: .warning }
 > This feature is currently in beta.
 Please report any bugs you find.
 > The API should not be considered stable yet and could change in future versions, without prior notice.
+> Some features might be missing or not working yet.
 > Also be aware, that there might be security issues in the API, which could allow attackers to access or edit data via the API, which
 > they normally should be able to access.
 So currently you should only use the API with trusted users and trusted applications.